wix-incubator/carmi/docs/introduction/getting-started.md

 an optimized function that calculates your derivations/computed-state and maintains them as long as you change your model only using the setters you defined.

-> Phil Karlton - "There are only two hard things in Computer Science: cache invalidation and naming things"
+> Phil Karlton - "There are only two hard things in Computer Science: cache invalidation, naming things and off-by-1 errors"
 >
 > I can't help you much with naming stuff (although you tend to name significantly fewer things in CARMI as you just let
 > the data flow from one derivation to the next) - but I sure hope you'll never have to think of cache invalidation